 You can try it on your dog while using conventional medicine, without complications.

 It’s useful as an intermediate between modern medicine and surgery.
 Acupuncture is also compatible with other nontraditional medical practices.

 Gastrointestinal disorders (gastritis, colitis, megacolon), respiratory problems (rhinitis, sinusitis, chronic coughing), neurological disorders (epilepsy, stroke), musculoskeletal disorders (sprains, muscle spasms), allergies, dermatological disorders and urinary problems can be treated in dogs using acupuncture.

-As your pet dog enters their later years, acupuncture treatment may be just the thing they need depending on their condition).
+As a pet enters their later years, acupuncture treatment may be just the thing they need (depending on their condition).

-It’s Not Painful for Dogs
+It’s Not Painful For Pets

-Keep an open mind regarding acupuncture for your dog’s sake.
+Keep an open mind about acupuncture for your dog’s sake.
 Though many consider it a form of placebo treatment, lots of dogs have actually benefited from acupuncture.

 It could work if done correctly by an experienced specialized vet.